 As part of our dedication to customer excellence, we recently ran our second Socitm user satisfaction survey.
-There is an animated version of this here also: https://www.powtoon.com/w/d2WrLdMiXIH/1/m
+Here is an animated version of the results from the survey:

-We first ran this survey in December 2019 when the workload and the needs of our customers and residents were very different.
-However, the Council now has a new set of values, which we are keen to embrace.
+We first ran this survey in December 2019 when the workload and the needs of our colleagues and residents were very different.
+However, the council now has a new set of values, which we are keen to embrace.

-Whilst this year we have had slightly less responses, overall, we still had 30% of customers respond, which gives us some great feedback, and insight into the services we provide.
+Whilst this year we have had slightly fewer responses, overall, 30% of of our colleagues responded, which gives us some great feedback, and insight into the services we provide.

 We believe it is essential to continue to drive the service forwards and regularly listening to our customers is an important part of this.
-Generally, scores across the board have improved, which is great to hear, but there is always room for improvement.
+Generally scores across the board have improved, which is great to hear, but there is always room for more improvement.

 - As part of the response, we have set up a new portal to get IT problems seen and dealt with more efficiently.
 This portal will continue to be updated and improved, based on the changing needs of the customer.